 If the hustle and bustle of the big city has you hankering for a change of pace and some country tonic, pack up some friends and head out to the inaka.
 Many wards and cities own countryside cabins and lodges in Japan that can be rented cheaply by the ward or city’s residents.

 Often referred to as “resident health villages” or something similar, these lodgings go for a pittance in comparison to what you’d pay on the private market.
-Keep in mind that while some properties are accessible by bullet train and other public transport, others are best reached by private car, so you may need to consider renting if you don’t own one.
+They’re open to all residents of a ward, including new transplants and folks from abroad.
+Short-term visitors are excluded, though.

 *Since the population is so high, your name goes into a mini draw to score a booking.
 A similar system is often found for public sports facilities in Japan.
 While success isn’t guaranteed, the odds are much better than lottery draws for money!

 The ward offers a lovely lodge in Hakone called Ninotaira.
 The cost is ¥5,300 yen per person based on double occupancy, and includes two meals and onsen (hot springs).
 It’s a two-minute walk from Chokoku-no-mori on the Tozan railway.
 See how to get from Tokyo to Hakone.

 Residents of Shinjuku are rather lucky, as their city provides several particularly awesome properties.
 First on the list is Hakone Tsutsuji-so, a lodge in Hakone that is only five minutes’ walk from Chokoku-no-mori Station.
 A bit more spendy than Ninotaira, it costs ¥6,700 per person, based on double occupancy, with two meals included.
 Knock ¥1,000 off per person if you are three people.
 The hot spring is ¥650 extra.